Code-Institute-Submissions/MelWatts-The-Conservation-Rooflight-Range_MayResub/README.md

 # The Conservation Rooflight Range

-This project The Conservation Rooflight Range, is a webiste selling premium rooflights for heritage buildings, There will be a login and sign up function
+This project The Conservation Rooflight Range, is a webiste selling premium rooflights for heritage buildings, There will be a login and sign up function along with the user being able to upload their own story.

 ## Showcase
 ![Showcase-screenshot](media/homepage.JPG)